• Skip to primary navigation

 Volunteer Opportunities

 As a Texas Master Naturalist you must complete a minimum of 40 hours of volunteer service a year.
 We will help you be successful!
 We have plenty of suggestions and will provide you with monthly opportunities.
-Please visit our volunteer page for further details on this month’s happenings!
 Feel free to send potential volunteer opportunities (VO) + ideas to [email protected].

 CHIHUAHUAN DESERT RESEARCH INSTITUTE